Volcanism of Iceland: Composition

-Arc volcanism has been thought to be occurring in the Snæfellsnes volcanic belt with alkaline magma series volcanism in the stratovolcanoes such as Snæfellsjökull which usually erupt effusive basaltic lava but can have infrequent explosive silicic eruptions followed by extrusion of intermediate composition lava.
+Arc volcanism has been thought to be occurring in the Snæfellsnes volcanic belt (SVB) with alkaline magma series volcanism in the stratovolcanoes such as Snæfellsjökull, which usually erupt effusive basaltic lava but can have infrequent explosive silicic eruptions followed by extrusion of intermediate composition lava.
 However the modelling of the processes involved is incomplete and almost certainly involves primarily fractional crystallization of primary basaltic magma with limited input from pre-existing crustal material as is the case in arc volcanism.
-The ÖVB is represented by the Öræfajökull (Hnappafellsjökull) stratovolcano which has a history of violent rhyolite to alkali basalt eruptions with tephra volumes up to 10 km3 and accompanying jökulhlaup.
+The Öræfi volcanic belt (ÖVB) is represented by the Öræfajökull (Hnappafellsjökull) stratovolcano which has a history of violent rhyolite to alkali basalt eruptions with tephra volumes up to 10 km3 and accompanying jökulhlaup.

 The island Vestmannaeyjar volcano to the southwest of Iceland has in its recent activity formed the island of Surtsey and cones such as Eldfell on Heimaey.
-It is the southern tip of the EVZ propagating rift in what is an off rift region called the South Iceland Volcanic Zone (SIVZ), and the older alkaline basalts were alkali olivine and more recent mugearite in composition.
+It is the southern tip of the Eastern volcanic zone (EVZ) propagating rift in what is an off rift region called the South Iceland volcanic zone (SIVZ), and the older alkaline basalts were alkali olivine and more recent mugearite in composition.
 The basalts of the southern EVZ on land are rarely silicic but the volcanoes can have explosive phreatomagmatic eruptions.
+Overall, the surface area of post glacial erupted rocks of Iceland is 92% basalt, 4% basaltic andesites, 3% dacite-rhyolites and 1% andesites.

-Overall the surface area of post glacial erupted rocks of Iceland is 92% basalt, 4% basaltic andesites, 1% andesites, and 3% dacite-rhyolites.
+The smooth flowing basaltic lava pāhoehoe is known in Icelandic as helluhraun /is/.
+It forms smooth lava fields that are quite easy to cross.
+More viscous lava forms ʻaʻā flows, known in Icelandic as apalhraun /is/.
+The loose, broken, sharp and spiny surface of an ʻaʻā flow makes hiking across it difficult, slow and dangerous.